-Related Party
+Related Party Transactions

 Upon the close of the July 2023 transaction in which CRG canceled \$10.0 million of the Term Loan's principal in exchange for 483,457 shares of common stock and 93,297 shares of Series B Convertible Preferred Stock, CRG became a holder of more than ten percent of our common stock outstanding, and therefore determined to be a principal owner and related party.
 As of December 31, 2023, CRG held no shares of common stock and 93,297 shares of Series B Convertible Preferred Stock, which was convertible into more than ten percent of our common stock outstanding as of December 31, 2023.
 In February 2024, CRG converted 82,422 shares of its Series B Preferred Stock into 824,220 shares of common stock, which represented more than ten percent of our common stock outstanding.
-As of March 31, 2024, CRG held 824,220 shares of common stock which represented more than ten percent of our common stock outstanding as of March 31, 2024.
-As of March 31, 2024, CRG held 10,875 shares of Series B Preferred Stock which was convertible into 108,750 shares of common stock.
+In April 2024 and May 2024, CRG canceled an aggregate of \$30.0 million of the Term Loan's principal in exchange for an aggregate of 8,028,953 shares of common stock and 17,160.48 shares of Series A Convertible Preferred Stock.
+In connection with the principal cancelation, CRG waived the final payment fees associated with the canceled principal.
+In May 2024, CRG converted all of the outstanding shares of Series A Convertible Preferred Stock and remaining Series B Convertible Preferred Stock into an aggregate of 1,824,800 shares of common stock.
+As of June 30, 2024, CRG held 10,677,973 shares of common stock which represented approximately 61% of our common stock outstanding as of June 30, 2024.